 How to Start Bitcoin Trading in 5 Minutes with CryptoRocket

-- Click on “Deposit” to select the payment options
+- Log in to the trading dashboard and click on “Deposit” button to select the payment options

 - Place on “Open Trade” on the stock